imgarylai/Open-iCloud-Drive/README.md

 This app learns the idea from other cloud drive solutions, such as Dropbox and Google Drive.
 These apps have a shortcut on the menubar to open the folder in one click.

+## How to use

+[Download the dmg file](https://github.com/imgarylai/Open-iCloud-Drive/releases).
+The latest version is recommended.

 ## Screen Shot

 ![Open iCloud Drive](screen-shot.png)